Who won 2023 Booker Prize?

 What is the Booker Prize?

-The Booker Prize, established in 1969, is one of the most prestigious literary awards in the world.
-It recognizes exceptional works of fiction written in the English language and published in the United Kingdom.
-The prize aims to promote and celebrate outstanding storytelling and literary talent.
+The Booker Prize is an esteemed literary award that honors exceptional works of fiction written in English and published in the UK.
+It has a rich history dating back to 1969 and has played a significant role in recognizing and promoting outstanding literary talent.